West Pomeranian Voivodeship: Transportation

 There are two main international road routes that pass through the voivodeship: National road 3 (Poland) Świnoujście-Szczecin-Gorzów Wielkopolski-Zielona Góra-Legnica-Czech border (part of European route E65 from Swedish Malmö to Chaniá in Greece) and National road 6 (Poland) Szczecin-Koszalin-Słupsk-Gdańsk (part of European route E28 from Berlin to Minsk).

 Most of the National road 3 in the voivodeship is in a standard of an expressway (Expressway S3 (Poland)).
 The National road 6 between German border and Rzęśnica is in the standard of autostrada (A6 autostrada (Poland)), whereas part between Rzęścnica and Goleniów and bypasses of Goleniów and Nowogard are in standards of an expressway (Expressway S6 (Poland)).

 Other important national roads are National road 10 (Poland) (German border-Szczecin-Piła-Bydgoscz-Toruń-Płońsk) and National road 11 (Poland) (Kołobrzeg-Koszalin-Piła-Poznań-Bytom).

 Apart from the above, some other national roads are located in the voivodeship.
 The voivodeship possesses also a well-developed network of regional roads.

 Main railways in the province are line no. 351 Szczecin-Poznań, line no. 273 Szczecin-Wrocław (so-called "Odra railway"), line no. 202 Stargard-Gdańsk, line no. 401 Szczecin-Świnoujście and line no. 404 Kołobrzeg-Szczecinek.

 The main railway stations of the province are Szczecin main station, Stargard and Koszalin.
 The stations are served by fast PKP Intercity trains which connect them with the capital Warsaw, as well as other major Polish cities.

-In addition to these fast express services, inter-regional trains and intra-regional trains are operated by the firm Przewozy Regionalne.
+In addition to these fast express services, inter-regional trains and intra-regional trains are operated by the firm Polregio.

 Szczecin main station possesses international train connections with Berlin, Schwerin and Lübeck (operated by DB Regio). Świnoujście has a direct train connection with Stralsund, which is operated by Usedomer Bäderbahn.

 The only domestic and international airport in West Pomeranian Voivodeship is Szczecin-Goleniów "Solidarność" Airport.
 Also, part of the runway of an abandoned airport in Bagicz (near Kołobrzeg) was converted to an airport licensed to service planes carrying not more than 20 passengers on board.